 If you’re pressed for time and can’t come up with an enticing preheader text, simply go for a summary of your email campaign.
 Something like “Open to find crazy deals inside” is still better than the “View this email in your browser” we see when the above email from Pimoroni lands in our inbox.

 As your preheader text might get cut off depending on the email clients your subscribers are using, it’s best to put the most important part of the text at the front.
 That way, you can still get your message across even if it’s not entirely shown.

 While ThirdLove’s preheader text gets cut off, no crucial information gets lost.
 Subscribers can read that they can save up to 30% on all styles and thus save some serious money.
 Whatever comes after that, isn’t part of the email preheader’s core message.

 3. Make preheader text long enough

-You may be tempted to craft short email preheader text to prevent it from being truncated.
-Doing so, however, carries the risk that the preheader text won’t take up all available space, at which point email characters might still pull in the first line of text of the body of your email to fill up that space.
+You may be tempted to craft short email preview text to prevent it from being truncated.
+Doing so, however, carries the risk that the email preview text won’t take up all available space, at which point email clients might still pull in the first line of text of the body of your email to fill up that space.

-There’s even a risk that they show your unsubscribe line in the preheader text, which is what happened to the email from Daily Cashback Bonuses! below.
+If you have a very short preheader text, there’s even a risk that email clients will fill up the remaining space with your unsubscribe line, which is what happened to the email from Daily Cashback Bonuses! below.

 That’s why it’s better to craft a longer email preheader with a strong start than to try and cram your entire message into just a few words.